-Consequences for Misbehavior on the Bus

-Kindergarten through 6th grade
+Consequences for Misbehavior on the Bus Kindergarten through 6th grade

-First Offense: The driver has given your student a verbal warning, and a bus incident report sent to parent/guardians.
+First Offense: The driver has given your student a verbal warning, and a bus incident report will be sent home.

 Second Offense: One-day bus suspension.

 Third Offense: Three-day bus suspension; conference with student, parent, school, driver.